The scheme re-orientates the house towards the rear garden with a bold extension, clad with concrete panels.

 The bespoke and lightweight nature of GRC allows precise colours and sizes, and over 120 panels form a vertical pattern becoming lighter towards the sky all arranged around the windows and sliding doors.

-To the rear the panels form a striking new element in the garden, whilst from the street just a glimpse can be seen to the side of the existing house, a strategy that was important given the house is within a conservation area.
+The panels form a striking new element in the garden, whilst from the street just a glimpse can be seen to the side of the existing house, a strategy that was important given the location in a conservation area.

-Internally, a new kitchen and extended living room form a spacious ‘S’ shape, with large triple sliding doors opening to a decked area with a concrete BBQ alongside.
+Internally, the new kitchen and extended living room form a spacious ‘S’ shape, with large triple sliding doors opening to a decked area alongside the main mass of the extension.
 The floor of the kitchen is a bespoke tessellated pattern of yellow, white and grey tiles, hiding an electric hatch to a wine cellar below.
 In the living room the original 1920s pine parquet floor was retained and repaired.

-Upstairs, a frameless glass box floods the circulation corridor with light and links to a new master bedroom, dressing room and bathroom with its own timber-clad secret terrace.
+Upstairs, a frameless glass box floods the existing circulation corridor with light and provides views over a green roof to the garden.
+This links the new master bedroom, dressing room and bathroom to the main house.

 The project significantly increases the energy efficiency of the house.
 The glass box acts as a solar collector, with hot air distributed throughout the house by a heat recovery system.
-Solar water heating and photovoltaic panels were installed and a recycled water tank was placed in the old cellar and provides water for the garden.
+Solar water heating reduces hot water heating requirements and photovoltaic panels reduce electricity consumption, with the clients benefitting from a feed back tariff for excess electricity supplied to the grid.
+A recycled water tank was placed in the old cellar and provides water for the garden.
 Insulation was specified to be more than 20% above regulations.